 Here is a high-level example of iteration at work:

 The iteration may have multiple layers.
-In effect, the example above has two levels of iteration - multiple releases comprised of repeating prototyping loops building up to each release.
+In effect, the example above has two levels of iteration - repeating design/build/test prototyping loops building up to each releasable unit.
 In simple cases the prototyping could be seen as a continuous process.
 It is only where it needs to go through baseline stages that the planning becomes complex.